Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 The Emergence of Family Radio

-In 1958, Camping sold his construction business and devoted his time toward his new calling.
+In 1958, Camping sold his construction business and devoted his time to his new calling.
 He and two other business partners formed the non-profit ministry of Family Station, Inc. in Oakland, California.
 This organization would later become known as Family Radio.
 At first, he was a full-time volunteer before becoming its president and general manager.

 In 1961, Family Radio’s most important show “Open Forum” began.
 It was a live weeknight call-in program.
-From its inception, Camping became the host, and remained there until 2012.
+From its inception, Camping became the host and remained there until 2012.
 Usually, he dispensed all things about the Bible and its application to everyday life.

 Family Radio may have been described as a non-profit business; however, Camping miraculously ended up making a profit.
 According to a Washington Post report, it was estimated that Camping was worth more than $120 million.